UK, outside Wales

 All eligible students who apply to SFE can receive a maintenance loan to help them meet their living costs.
-This loan is expected to contribute towards the cost of accommodation, food and travel.
+This loan is expected to contribute towards the cost of accommodation, food, travel and general living expenses.
 The amount available will depend on your personal circumstances and where you are living while you study.

-The following table demonstrates examples of the maximum funding available depending on where a student is living while they study:
+The following table demonstrates examples of funding available depending on household income and where a student is living while they study:

-Please note, the amount of loan available will be affected by household income details.
+As can be seen above, the amount of maintenance loan available will be affected by household income details.

 The maintenance loan is paid directly to students, normally in three instalments; one at the start of each term.
-The first instalment is normally released to you within 3-5 working days after you have completed enrolment and collected your ID card.
+The first instalment is normally released to you within 3-5 working days after you have completed enrolment.
 Therefore it is important to arrive at University with funding for at least two weeks available to you.

 Please note that if you change any details about your course or place of study after you have applied for funding, please inform SFE as soon as you know of a change otherwise payment of your funding could be delayed.